What Does ISO Certified Mean?

 How Long Does ISO Certification Last?

-An ISO certificate is typically valid for three years, subject to:
+An ISO certificate is typically valid for three years.

 Effective corrective action management

-Failure to maintain compliance can result in suspension or withdrawal of certification.
+Failure to maintain the system can result in suspension or withdrawal.

 Customer satisfaction